 I’ve know Anne for a couple of years now and it’s amazing to see her rock the blog and create some many amazing products!
 Besides the Amsterdam City Guide, she also published the book ‘Wanderlust’ (full of travel and lifestyle tips) and launched an app, and I’m sure there is plenty more awesomeness to come in the next years!

-Let’s have a look at her book on Amsterdam, my sweet old hometown (so spoiler alert: I might be a bit biased!)
+Let’s have a look at her book on Amsterdam, my sweet old hometown in The Netherlands (so spoiler alert: I might be a bit biased!)

 What we'll cover in this article